ACP in the Research-Verification Loop

 Protocol Over Provider Lock-In

-The central design choice behind ACP-based integration is that Nexus should never be dependent on a single LLM provider.
-A research infrastructure that can only validate hypotheses through one model family — whether OpenAI, Anthropic, or a local quantised model — inherits that provider’s biases, failure modes, and cost structure.
+The central design choice behind ACP-based integration is that neXus should never be dependent on a single LLM provider.
+A research infrastructure that can only validate hypotheses through one model family inherits that provider’s biases, failure modes, and cost structure.
 ACP breaks this dependency at the protocol level: any ACP-compatible backend can serve any agent at any time, and the evidence packet schema captures the backend identity so that downstream analysis can account for provider-specific effects.

-MCP (Model Context Protocol) Tool ↔︎ Agent Agent queries LightRAG/Graphiti, executes Python, accesses file system
+MCP (Model Context Protocol) Tool to Agent Agent queries knowledge bases, executes code, accesses file systems

-ACP (Agent Client Protocol) Agent ↔︎ LLM Agent sends tool definitions to LLM, LLM returns tool calls, agent executes via MCP
+ACP (Agent Client Protocol) Agent to LLM / Editor Agent sends tool definitions to LLM, LLM returns tool calls, agent streams progress back

-Both protocols share the same wire format (JSON-RPC 2.0 with Content-Length framing), making the implementation surface minimal.
-A Nexus agent process runs both an MCP client (to access KG/tools) and an ACP client (to connect to its LLM backend).
-The orchestrator manages agent lifecycle without awareness of either protocol.
+Both protocols share the same wire format (JSON-RPC 2.0), making the implementation surface minimal.
+A neXus agent process runs both an MCP client (to access tools) and an ACP client (to connect to its LLM or editor).

 • Environments where multiple LLM backends are used interchangeably